jasonrichdarmawan/angular-structured-data-event-example/README.md

 npx firebase-tools deploy
 ```

+# Folder Structure

+`src` is Angular Application.
+`projects/common/pipes` is an Angular Library.
+`projects/features/experience` is an Angular Library.
+`projects/features/event` is an Angular Application.

 # Clean Architecture

 Clean Architecture is a way to let back end do their stuff and front end also do their own stuff.